isomerpages/ogp-pioneerpri/_our-curriculum/Mother Tongue Languages/Malay Language.md

 <p></p>
 <p></p>
 <p>The ML syllabus focuses on listening, speaking, reading, writing, and
-written interaction as well as oral interaction skills.&nbsp; These skills are taught so that pupils are able to communicate and interact effectively and with confidence.</p>
+written interaction as well as oral interaction skills.
+These skills are taught so that pupils are able to communicate and interact effectively and with confidence.</p>